CSCfi/allas-cli-utils/help/a-put.md

 options --bucket (-b) and --object (-o).

 The default option is that data that locates in:

-  - scratch in Puhti is uploaded to bucket:  project_number-puhti-SCRATCH
+  - scratch in Roihu is uploaded to bucket:  project_number-roihu-scratch
-  - scratch in Mahti is uploaded to bucket:  project_number-mahti-SCRATCH
+  - scratch in Mahti is uploaded to bucket:  project_number-mahti-scratch
-  - projappl in Puhti is uploaded to bucket:  project_number-puhti-PROJAPPL
+   - projappl in Mahti is uploaded to bucket:  project_number-roihu-projappl
   - projappl in Mahti is uploaded to bucket:  project_number-mahti-PROJAPPL
-  - LOCAL_SCRATCH in Puhti is uploaded to bucket: project_number-puhti-LOCAL_SCRATCH
   - project in Lumi is uploaded to bucket:  project_number-lumi-o-project
-  - flash in Lumi is uploaded to bucket:  project_number-lumi-o-flash In other cases the data uploaded to by default : username-project_number-MISC
+  - flash in Lumi is uploaded to bucket:  project_number-lumi-o-flash In other cases the data uploaded to by default : username-project_number-misc

-For example for user kkaytaj belonging in project_201234, data locating in home directory will be uploaded to bucket:  kkayttaj-201234-MISC.
+For example for user kkaytaj belonging in project_201234, data locating in home directory will be uploaded to bucket:  kkayttaj-201234-misc.

 The compressed dataset will be stored as one object.
 The object name depends on the file name and location.
-The logic used is that the possible sub-directory path in Mahti or Puhti is included in the object name.
+The logic used is that the possible sub-directory path in Roihu and Mahti is included in the object name.

-E.g. a file called test_1.txt in scratch directory of Puhti can be stored with commands:
+E.g. a file called test_1.txt in scratch directory of Roihu can be stored with commands:

    cd /scratch/project_201234
    a-put test_1.txt

-In this case the file is stored to bucket: 201234-puhti-SCRATCH as object: test_1.txt.zst
+In this case the file is stored to bucket: 201234-roihu-scratch as object: test_1.txt.zst

 If you have another file called test_1.txt that locates in directory